Client & Daemon

 Worker Bash Sessions

-The orchestrator agent does not use a separate worker session — its bash commands route through the client’s co-process via the command relay (see above), so shell state is shared with the user.
+The orchestrator agent does not use a separate worker session — its bash commands route through the client’s co-process via the shell lease protocol (see above), so shell state is shared with the user.
 Independent agents (engineer, reviewer, etc. in multi-agent mode) get their own daemon-side DaemonShell instances — pipe-based bash -i processes with fresh state, inheriting only the initial working directory from the parent.

 IPC Communication